nuxeo-sandbox/nuxeo-advanced-document-audit/README.md

 ## List of Features (details below)

-This plugin provides advanced document audit capabilities to the Nuxeo Platform
+This plugin provides advanced document audit capabilities to the Nuxeo Platform.

+It outputs old/new values for the fields modified.

+It is provided as an example, a source of inspiration showing how to add custom entries to the audit log, don't hesitate to fork and tune, depending on your exact needs.

 ## Build